roman-milk/roman-milk.github.io/forgetful-maid.md

+===

- ****** Forgetful Maid Ch.
-02 ****** byStoryTeller07© After a cuddle and snuggling close they eventually pulled apart to pull themselves together.
+After a cuddle and snuggling close they eventually pulled apart to pull themselves together.
 They showered together with the hot tumult of water reviving somewhat their exhausted bodies.
 Once dressed in her baggy jeans and t-shirt he sent her home with fresh instructions.

  He collapsed in a comfortable chair recovering with a favourite cognac.
 He would have to stop fucking her on the carpet as he had sore carpet burns to knees and elbows.
 He wondered what the reaction would be if he instructed her to remember these sessions; would it be utter humiliation or would she turn up anyway.
 'This evening she had begged me to fuck her.'
 He reflected.